1976 Triumph TR7 Coupe with 16 valve Dolomite Sprint engine. This tribute car has been finished in factory rally livery.

 Koni shocks and struts, I set them on the soft side.
 Really nice compromise on handling vs. ride quality.
 Woody’s lowered springs, poly bushes, etc. New ball joints, tie rod ends, front and rear wheel bearings.
-The car sits on stock TR8 alloys with fresh Federal 205/60R13 tires.
+The car sits on stock TR8 alloys with Federal 205/60R13 summer tires.
 TR8 front brake calipers with new pads and rotors, the car stops really well.
 The car is tight, handles like a go-kart.

 New interior including door panels, doglegs and rear panel, plus a new fiberglass rear shelf and new headliner.
 Sound deadening material installed covering the entire roof, rear bulkhead and shelf.
 Carpets were new when I got the car.
 Seats are comfortable with the original swede covers, I believe at some point they must have replaced the foam as the southwest climate would have dried them out by now.
 I pulled the dash out to repair issues, replaced the fuse box, heater ducting, etc. Things work as they should, all but the rear window defogger.
 It is an A/C car with all the engine compartment A/C components long gone.

 I have lots spent on parts and countless hours of my time to make this a solid driver.
 The final step with this car is attention to the paintwork.
 The previous owner supplied all the paperwork on the paint colors, so if you wanted to work with what is there, the color match should not be a problem.
 If you really liked the paint scheme, redoing the white only would get you almost to the finish line in having a very presentable car, a couple spots where the green would need a little attention will get you there.